Future of rail transport in India: Doubling of tracks

 Doubling of tracks to reduce congestion and delays while improving safety.
 15,000 km double tracks already exist by 2016 and funding for 12,500 km more track doubling was approved in 2016.
-In fy2018-19 budget, 18,000 km of broad gauge track doubling and conversion was approved along with 36,000km of track renewal for safety.
+In fy2018-19 budget, 18,000 km of broad gauge track doubling and conversion was approved along with 36,000 km of track renewal for safety.

 Track renewal

 In FY 2018-19 budget, 36,000 km of broad gauge renewal was approved to enhance the safety.

 Power and fuel

 Off-the-grid solar-powered trains

 Off-the-grid solar powered trains by installing 1 gigawatt of solar and 130 megawatts of wind power between 2017 and 2022.
 India introduced world's first solar powered train in June 2017 as well as 50 coaches with rooftop solar farms.
 In July 2017, IR rolled out its first DEMU train with rooftop solar panels that power the lights, fans and information display systems inside passenger coaches.